-Box 11 - Qualifying Parents and Grandparents
+Box 11a - Qualifying Parents and Grandparents

-NOTE: If a person who is a qualifying parent or grandparent also qualifies as your dependent, you may claim that person as a dependent in Box 10, or you may claim that person as a qualifying parent or grandparent in Box 11.
-You may not claim that same person in both Box 10 and Box 11.
+NOTE: If a person who is a qualifying parent or grandparent also qualifies as your dependent, you may include that person as a dependent in box 10b, or you may claim that person as a qualifying parent or grandparent in box 11a.
+You may not include the same person in both box 10b and box 11a.

-You must complete the Dependent Section on page 1 (and page 3, if more space is needed), before you can total your exemptions for qualifying parents and grandparents.
-A qualifying parent or grandparent may be any one of the following.
+You must complete the qualifying parent and grandparent section (lines 11b through 11d) on page 1 (and Part 2 on page 3, if more space is needed) before you can total your exemptions for qualifying parents and grandparents.
+Be sure to check the box on page 1 indicating you are completing page 3.

+A qualifying parent or grandparent may be any one of the following: